Correlation heatmaps can be made easily using the

 passing a string specifying the adjustment method to the

-the diagonal is excluded and only half of the off-diagonal values are
+diagonal is excluded and only half of the off-diagonal values are used

-used for the adjustment.
-The calculated p-values will be included in the
+for the adjustment.
+The calculated p-values will be included in the data

-adjusted p-values for the correlations of the diagonal in a symmetric
+p-values for the correlations of the diagonal in a square matrix are set

 By default, cells are marked with asterisks if p_values